germanium-git/azure-k8s/README.md

 ## 05-Maildev
 Maildev is a simple SMTP server with web UI used for notifications when an alert occurs.
 It appears not to be able to forward email messages externally.
 There is a bug with environmental variables tracked [here](https://github.com/maildev/maildev/issues/326) preventing emails from being sent out.
 Navigate to the maildev_docker directory.
+Update the URL address of the web UI of the maildev server in the ingress service manifest ingress-maildev-tls.yml.
 ```
 kubectl apply -f ns-maildev.yml
 kubectl apply -f ingress-maildev-tls.yml